BuilderAll Review (2020): Is the Latest 3.0 Update Any Good?

 The Automation settings allow you to trigger chatbot sequences with one-word interactions and more options.

-Builderall has improved its webinar builder in its 3.0 release and has made the setup process as streamlined as possible.
+Builderall has improved its webinar builder in its 3.0 release and has made the setup process as streamlined and easy to use as possible.

 Like dedicated solutions (WebinarJam, WebinarNinja, Demio, etc.), setting up an evergreen webinar to work with your email and chatbot sequences can be a hassle.